 Given nursing is a diverse profession with a number of speciality practise areas available, it is expected that graduates will look at continuing professional development throughout their careers.
-This may include postgraduate degrees and/or research degrees, including masters and PhDs.
+This may include postgraduate degrees and/or research degrees, including master’s degrees and PhDs.

-Note: This course is currently accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and is an NMBA approved course at the date of publishing.
+This course is currently accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC) and is an NMBA approved course at the date of publishing

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

 Practise comprehensive, safe and evidenced-based nursing care by applying nursing knowledge to make thorough and systematic nursing assessments, identify patient problems and clinical risk and develop plan of care in consultation with individuals/groups, significant others and the multidisciplinary health care team.

 Accurately evaluate patient response to care.